hkm007/slim/README.md

 # 🪶 slim — Simple Event Management for Svelte

-**slim** is a lightweight, modular, and easy-to-use event management library for Svelte that allows you to register and dispatch custom events using a context-aware bus mechanism.
+**slim** is a lightweight, modular, and easy-to-use event management library for Svelte that allows you to register and dispatch custom events using a global bus mechanism.

 ---